You can be part of the Hendy Woods Community

 How You Can Help

 Do you have a few hours a month to spend in the Visitor Center helping folks find their way around Hendy Woods?
-Do you know enough about local ecology or history to lead an Interpretive Walk or Campfire Talk?
+Do you know enough about local ecology or history to lead an Interpretive Walk?
 Do you have a good eye for exhibit display?
-Can you lead a Junior Ranger group?
+How about eradicating invasive plants?
 These are a few examples of how Hendy Woods Community volunteers interact with the park and our visitors.
 Be part of our Community!
 Volunteer or Donate today!

 We could not exist without donations from our supporters.
 HWC is a non-profit charitable 501c3 organization.